frankchen07/writing/posts/map of content (jiujitsu).md

 ### map of content (jiujitsu)

-I post concepts and philsophies here that have helped me through my continuing jiujitsu journey.
+I post concepts and philosophies here that have helped me through my continuing jiujitsu journey.
 I routinely revisit these because my understanding of them changes constantly, and the same concepts presented at different times can bring new perspectives.
 I will be constantly adding and rebuilding these, so check back if you're interested.

 #### what is jiujitsu?